What is Data Schema? Types, Examples and Best Practices for 2025

 Star Schema arranges data around a central fact table (like sales_transactions) surrounded by dimension tables (customers, products, time_periods).
 It's like having a main hub with spokes radiating outward.

-Snowflake Schema normalizes those dimension tables further, creating a more complex but storage-efficient structure.
+Snowflake Schema extends those dimension tables further, creating a more complex but storage-efficient structure.
 Dimension tables are broken down into sub-dimensions, creating a snowflake-like pattern.

 For a healthcare system analyzing patient outcomes: